serokell/morley-zurihac/README.md

 For this hackathon we have selected a number of issues which we find the most suitable for it and copied them to GitLab.

-* Please go to https://gitlab.com/morley-framework/morley/issues to see all of them.
+* Go to https://gitlab.com/morley-framework/morley/issues to see all of them.

 We expect that different people will want to spend different amount of time on Morley, so we picked issues of different types:
 1. Some issues are relatively big (but can be done within time frame of this hackathon) and imply adding new functionality.